 So perhaps it was inevitable that she would combine those influences in Cose Belle, which means “beautiful things” in Italian, a boutique featuring affordable fashion, home goods and Italian specialty foods.

 The store’s grand opening Saturday will feature special events from noon-6 p.m., along with prosecco, antipasti and dolci.
+D’Alo, who suffers from chronic Lyme Disease, says some of the proceeds from her store will help pay for her treatment.

 In 2004, D’Alo opened her first Cose Belle in North Beach, but it “got battered” during the recession, she said, and closed in 2009.
 Her second was a pop-up she ran at 2911 College Ave. in Elmwood from 2017-19, before opening “a massive store,” her third, in Benicia, in August 2021.
 Though the store was “super successful,” and got glowing reviews from the local press, she closed it on Oct.
 31, a date she chose intentionally.
 “The place was haunted,” she said.